innolitics/n2y/README.md

 - Add support for recursively dumping sets of pages and preserving links between them
 - Add some sort of Notion API caching mechanism
 - Add more examples to the documentation
-- Make it so that plugins and other configuration can be set for only a sub-set of the exported pages, that way multiple configurations can be applied in a single export

 ## Changelog

+### v0.6.0

+- The export is now configured using a single YAML file instead of the growing list of commandline arguments.
+Using a configuration file allows multiple page and database exports to be made in a single run, which in turn improves caching and will enable future improvements, like preserving links between generated HTML or markdown pages.
+- Added the `pandoc_format` and `pandoc_options` fields, making it possible to output to any format that pandoc supports.
+- Removed the ability to export a set of related databases (this is less useful now that we have a configuration file).

 ### v0.5.0